Want to have Pygmy marmoset as Pet?

 The pygmy marmoset monkeys are not considered as endangered species due to their large population in their own habitat and range and have been categorized under the Least Concern species list.

-So this is all you might need to know before having Pygmy marmoset as Pet!
+So this is all the things you might need to know before having Pygmy marmoset as Pet!
 They are cute, adorable but also they need all the things that are mentioned above.

 Comment your views!